 The Royal Liverpool University Hospital is a large hospital in the city of Liverpool.
 It has the country’s biggest emergency department and is home to more than 40 wards and 710 beds.
 It is no wonder that a hospital on this scale found difficulties navigating patients on beds and in wheelchairs through their fire doors fitted with door closers.
 Mike Farrell, Fire Safety Advisor at the hospital said “Day-to-day, the staff at the hospital are constantly walking through entrances with trolleys and pushing beds so they need easy access.
 We found that doors were being wedged open as they are very heavy and difficult to get through.”

-Although the wedging open of the fire doors may have made it easier for staff to negate the problematic fire doors it introduced a serious issue.
+Although the wedging open of the fire doors may have made it easier for staff to negate the problematic fire doors, it introduced a serious issue.
 Wedging a fire door open is illegal and puts lives at risk.
 A closed fire door prevents the spread of fire and protects staff and patients within the hospital.
-If the fire door cannot close in case of a fire, smoke and fire will spread through the building.
+If the fire door cannot close in the event of a fire emergency, smoke and fire will spread throughout the building.
 Mike Farrell wanted to find a solution that would enable his staff to transport patients easily from one department to another and still comply with the fire safety regulations.

 If you would like more information or advice on Freedor please contact Safelincs Ltd on 0800 612 6537 or send an email to firstname.lastname@example.org